 2 Previewing Your App

-The app preview shows you how your app will look like after it is published.
+The app preview shows you what your app will look like after it is published.

 To preview your app, click Preview in the top-right corner of Studio.